matrix-io/iot-fuse-2020-workshop/Workshop.md

 We will show you how to:

 - Control the LEDs manually from the Things UI
+- Create custom rules
+- Control LEDs based on sensor readings
-- Enable the voice assistant (one you can use from a website)
+- Enable the voice assistant
-- Trigger LEDs from voice assistant
+- Trigger LEDs in response to voice-based actions
-- Add rule based on UV value to trigger notification & LED color change
+- Set up audio notifications based on sensor values

 # 1. Enabling The MATRIX Addon